volkandindar/agartha/README.md

 1. What's username for the session you provide.
 You can add up to 4 different users and each user will have a different color to make it more readable.
 2. User's request header and all user related URL visits will be based on it.
 3. URL addresses the user can visit.
 You can create this list with manual effort or automatic tools, like spiders, sitemap generators, etc, and do not forget to remove logout links.
 4. All URLs you supply will be in here.
-Also user cell will be colored if it is in the user's list.
+Also user cells will be colored, if the URL belongs to her/him.
 5. Http requests and responses without authentication.
-All session cookies and tokens will be removed form the calls.
+All session cookies, tokens and parameters will be removed form the calls.
-6. Http requests and responses with the user session you created in the first step.
+6. Http requests and responses with the user session you define in the first step.
 Cell titles show Http response codes and response lengths.
 7. Just click the cell you want to examine and Http details will be shown in here.